open-traffic-generator/ixia-c/docs/hello-snappi.md

 )
 ```

-> Instead of using `append()`, we use factory method `.port()` on `cfg.ports` which instantiates `snappi.Port`, appends it to `cfg.ports` and returns the entire iterator (so that it can be unpacked or accessed like a simple list).
-This is applicable to other iterators in snappi, e.g. flows, capture and layer1.
+> Instead of using `append()`, use factory method `.port()` on `cfg.ports` which instantiates `snappi.Port`, appends it to `cfg.ports`, and returns the entire iterator (so that it can be unpacked or accessed like a simple list).
+This is applicable to other iterators in snappi, for example, flows, capture, and layer1.

 <details>
 <summary><b>Expand</b> this section for more examples on snappi iterators.</summary>